Welcome to our special series, “Keeping Christ at the Center of Your Holidays.”

 Over the next few weeks, you get to enjoy the wonderful words of my amazing friends as they share with you creative and practical ways you can keep Christ in the middle of all of your celebrations.

 Our prayer is that you will come to know Him, worship Him, enjoy Him, celebrate Him, and share Him with family, friends, co-workers, and neighbors.
 People all around us need to know the love of Jesus.
-May we all be bright “lights” this year – sharing hope to those who need it most!
+May we all be bright “lights” this year – sharing hope with those who need it most!

 Santa Claus, reindeer, angels, elves, bells, bows, ribbons, and tulle.